RainyCityCoder/SC-rust-proj/proj-1-pointer/README.md

 ## Dependencies

 Ensure you have a C compiler installed.
-[GCC](https://gcc.gnu.org/) instructions are provided here.
-Compilation commands (run these from the same location as the `main.c` file):

-- Windows: `gcc main.c -o main.exe`
-- Mac: `gcc -o main main.c`
-- Linux: `gcc main.c -o main`

 ## How to run:

-Download the `main.c` file, or clone this repository.
-Refer to the steps in [Dependencies](#dependencies) to install a compiler, if necessary, and compile `main.c`.
-Once compiled, the program may be run via terminal with:
+Download the `main.c` and 'makefile" files, or clone this repository.
+In terminal run `~$ make` (ensure the `pwd` is the same location as both files).

-- Windows: `main.exe`
-- MacOS: `./main`
-- Linux: `./main`